Class: Net::IMAP::SequenceSet

 #minmax: Returns the minimum and maximum numbers in the set.

-Accessing value by offset:
+Accessing value by offset in sorted set:

 -